novocaine/valis/README.md

   How is anyone actually using this for transpiled projets? gulp? scons??
 GNU make???
 * Migrate to webpack/browserify, currently runtime dependencies are being managed manually by copying into www/js/lib
+* There's no optimized build at moment as the r.js deployment broke and it needs to be migrated to something else anyway.
 * Move CSS to LESS
 * Move away from AMD / require.js to ES2015 modules.
 * DRY up creation of new vobjects a little bit.